1000 E. University, Dept. 3334, Coe Library 510

 Course in College Teaching (GRAD 5910) - GRAD 5910, a three-credit S/U course generally taught in the spring semester, is for graduate students who want to broaden their skills and knowledge in the area of teaching in higher education.
 This course provides opportunities to develop skills and knowledge in order to design learning materials in one's discipline; create a rich, interactive, and productive classroom; successfully assess student learning; develop an effective personal teaching philosophy; and reflect on teaching and learning experiences.

 Graduate Assistant Book Club (Spring 2016) Join fellow GAs from a variety of disciplines in a facilitated discussion on First Day to Final Grade (Curzan & Damour, 2011).
 This book provides tools to help navigate the challenges of graduate teaching assistants.
 It provides a “how to” reference on topics such as creating a lesson plan, leading classroom discussion, engaging students, grading, and more.

-Please check our website late Fall; under Graduate Student Programs and Resources for more information and on how to apply.
+Please check our website in January 2016 under Graduate Student Programs and Resources for more information and on how to apply.